Shoreham Nuclear Power Plant: Aftermath

 It cost $186 million to decommission the reactor, with the radioactive materials license ending in May 1995.
 The low-pressure turbine rotors are currently in use at the Davis-Besse Nuclear Power Station.
 LILCO paid Philadelphia Electric Company $50 million to take its fuel to the Limerick Nuclear Power Plant.

 In August 2002 a 100 MW Gas Turbine Power Plant was commissioned on the Shoreham site utilizing the existing switchgear that was in place for the decommissioned nuclear facility.
 This facility utilizes two 42 MW GE LM6000PC Jet Engine Generators equipped with Sprint injection (can increase capacity to 50 MW each) and Spray Mist Evaporative Cooling (SMEC).
 Its construction was part of a plan to build ten such plants across Long Island to avoid the risk of rolling blackouts in the face of increased demand like those experienced in California the previous year, given strain on the system from a heat wave in 2001.

 The electric transmission infrastructure has remained, connecting it to the Long Island electric grid.
 In 2002 the Cross Sound Cable, a submarine power cable capable of transmitting 330 MW, was laid from the Shoreham plant across Long Island Sound to New Haven, Connecticut.
 During the Northeast Blackout of 2003 the cable was used to ease the effects of the blackout on Long Island.
 After extended negotiations with Connecticut, the cable was put into permanent use.

 In 2004, the Long Island Power Authority erected two 100-foot, 50 kW wind turbines at the Shoreham Energy Center site, as part of a renewable-energy program.
 At a ceremony, chairman Kessel stated, "We stand in the shadow of a modern-day Stonehenge, a multibillion-dollar monument to a failed energy policy, to formally commission the operation of a renewable energy technology that will harness the power of the wind for the benefit of Long Island's environment."
 The turbines generate 200 MWh per year, or 1/35,000th of the energy the nuclear plant would have produced.

 Had the Shoreham Nuclear Power Station gone into operation as planned, it would have prevented the emission of an estimated three million tons of carbon dioxide per year, according to journalist Gwyneth Cravens.

+On December 18, 2024 - LIPA approved plans to build a battery energy storage system that will be connected to the Shoreham substation.
+It is expected to be completed by 2028.